Home » Homestead Animals » Make a DIY Flea Collar with Essential Oils for Your Dog

 This DIY flea collar is not suitable for cats.
 Cats have highly sensitive skin and senses of smell.
 For a DIY cat flea collar, check out this tutorial from Is That Your Cat.
 She uses lavender oil as well as cedarwood, thyme, and citronella.
 She also utilizes alcohol and carrier oil to prevent sensitivities.

-Flea Spray for Furniture
+Bonus: Flea Spray for Furniture

-Do your furniture and pet beds need a little love too?
+Do your furniture and pet beds need a little love, too?
 This simple essential oil flea spray recipe is perfect for furniture, pet beds, and even fabric items that need a bit of extra love (not meant to be sprayed on Fido).

 An amber spray bottle of homemade flea spray.